 Mid-Coast Maine is a stunningly beautiful destination where the mountains and sea come together to create a magical atmosphere that’s perfect for anyone to visit.

-Mid-coast Maine is absolutely beautiful.
-The mountains and the sea converge together and make a magical place for anyone to visit.
-Rockland, Maine, located right in the heart of the mid-coast area, is famous for its natural coastal beauty and magnificent, rocky shoreline.
-Visitors experience countless inlets and harbors – great for sailing, boating, or hiking.
-These recommendations for things to do in Rockland Maine offer you the true New England experience right on the coast.
+Located in the heart of the region, Rockland Maine is famous for its natural coastal beauty and magnificent rocky shoreline, which features countless inlets and harbors that are great for sailing, boating, or hiking.
+These recommendations for things to do in Rockland Maine offer an authentic New England experience right on the coast.

-Rockland, Maine serves as a convenient crossroads for travelers wanting to discover the best that mid-coast Maine has to offer.
-Rockland Harbor offers ferries to the island communities of Northhaven and Vinalhaven, and is one of the best boating harbors on the East Coast.
+As a convenient crossroads for travelers, Rockland Maine serves as a gateway to the best that Mid-Coast Maine has to offer.
+Rockland Harbor is home to ferries that provide access to the island communities of Northhaven and Vinalhaven and is one of the best boating harbors on the East Coast.